aatansen/Django-Ecommerce-Project/README.md

 - Google fonts
   - Go to [Google Fonts](https://fonts.google.com/)
-  - Select font and copy the link & css and add it in head section and css section in `main.html`
+  - Select font and copy the link & css and add it in head section and css style section in `main.html`

   ```html
   <!-- Google font  -->